Mahpara810/Data-pipeline-python-sql-tableau/README.md

 • This notebook performs:
   - Data loading and cleaning
   - Transformation into a star schema (fact and dimension tables)
-  - Uploading the modeled tables to a SQL Server database
+  - Uploading the transformed data into the existing tables in the SQL Server database.

 • Ensure your SQL Server connection details (host, database, username, password) are correctly configured in the notebook.

-• After execution, verify that the star schema tables have been successfully created in SQL Server.
+• After connecting, verify that data of the fact and dimension tables have been successfully loaded into SQL Server.
 ## 5. Set Up SQL Server
 •  Create a new database.